 You should never purchase something that you don’t have room for.
 Preferably, before you bring home any tool, you should have a spot in your workshop ready for it.
 Otherwise, you will end up with a cluttered and crowded workshop.
 You may not be able to find the tools you need when you need them, and some of your tools may end up breaking from improper storage.

 Get a toolbox to keep all your commonly used tools, like your hammer, nails, favorite wrench, etc. Then, get another storage solution for your other tools that you may not use on every project.
 You can organize them like we have in this list or use your system.
 The important part is that you organize them.

 On top of having an organization system, you should also ensure that you put your tools up whenever you’re done with each project.
 Preferably, you should put up your tools every time you step away for an extended period.
 If you think you’re coming back in a few hours, put them up.

 Caring For Your Tools

-Each essential hand tool will need to be cared for differently.
+Each hand tool will need to be cared for differently.
 The most significant part of caring for your tool is storing them properly.
 You don’t want your tools exposed to the elements when you aren’t using them, as this will cut back on their lifespan substantially.
 Furthermore, you shouldn’t just throw your tools in a pile.
 You don’t want them breaking each other.

 You should only use tools that are in tip-top shape as well.
 Dull blades are likely to break, and faulty equipment can cause safety concerns.
 Rust is going to be the number one killer of your tools.
 It makes them unsafe and unstable.
 Most won’t even work correctly when rusty.

 Luckily, avoiding rust is easy.
 All you need to do is avoid moisture, though this is often easier said than done.
 Wipe your tools off after each use to ensure that they aren’t dirty or wet before you store them.
-You can also add a little bit of an appropriate oil to some tools, which will form a seal around them and prevent them from rusting.
+You can also add oil to some tools to prevent them from rusting.